Meet Dr. Erickson-Adams

 COURTNEY ERICKSON-ADAMS, M.D., Sports Medicine

-Undergraduate degree: Science – Central Michigan University, Mt.
+Undergraduate degree: Biology and Chemistry – Central Michigan University, Mt.
 Pleasant, MI

 Medical degree: Rush University Medical Center, Chicago, IL